MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 ### Simulation Git Repository

 The simulation git repository contains many useful files that streamline running code.
-Open a terminal instance and clone it to your desired location using `git clone https://github.com/MissouriMRR/Simulation-2023.git`.
-This creates a new directory called `\Simulation-2023\` in the current working directory of your terminal.
+Open a terminal (by typing `Terminal` in the Windows search), and `cd C:/path/to/where/you/want/the/repo/at`.

+Now run `git clone https://github.com/MissouriMRR/Simulation-2023.git`.
+This will create a new directory called `\Simulation-2023\`

 ## Next Steps

 If you've run all the above steps, you're environment should be set up!

-Next, you should go the the [flying page](/docs/simulation/flying) to see how to fly the virtual drone with Python code.
+Next, you should go to the [flying page](/docs/simulation/flying) to see how to fly the virtual drone with Python code.

-Also, if you run into problems while attempting to fly the drone, check out the [environment debugging](/docs/simulation/environment-debug/windows) page.